Techgrounds-Cloud-9/cloud-9-Atalla90/01_Fundamentals_1/Exercise 10 - Symmetric encryption.md

 Data in use: A data that's being accessed, modified or processed.
 That data is usually stored on a computer's RAM, and is considered the most vulnerable state of data.

-Cipher: Any certain technique that's used to encrypt and decrypt data.
+Cipher: Any technique that's used to encrypt and decrypt data.

 Symmetric encryption: The type of encryption where one secret key is used to both encrypt as well as decrypt data.